inovex/pgbouncer-vault-sidecar/README.md

 # Pgbouncer Vault Sidecar

-This sidecar provides a proxy ([pgbouncer]()) to a Postgres database and takes care of authentication by obtaining credentials from [Vault]().
+This sidecar provides a proxy ([pgbouncer](https://www.pgbouncer.org/)) to a Postgres database and takes care of authentication by obtaining credentials from [Vault](https://www.vaultproject.io/).
 The main container connects to `localhost`, the sidecar takes care of the rest!

-Why?
+**Why?** Vault is great for managing credentials, especially with automatically rotating database credentials.
+However, it puts a burden on the application to deal with Vault and updating the credentials of the database connections.
+This sidecar hides all of that complexity.

-Features
+### Features

 - Vault integration without changing the application
 - Database connection pooling
 - Auto renewal of database credentials